roseyume/tails-of-kafka/README.md

 - Create a consumer 'Pixie' configured for topic 'NeighborhoodUpdates, consumer group 'cat-consumers' and auto offset reset 'earliest'

+Check your work:
+ - The "Consumers Messages" panel should show incoming messages.

 ## 📦 Scenario 3: Late to the news!
 “Oh!
 Oh!
 Me too!
 I want to get the neighborhood gossip!” ~ Sammy

 Objective: Learn how offset configurations can impact initial message consumption

 - Create another consumer 'Sammy' configured for topic 'NeighborhoodUpdates in the consumer group 'dog-consumers' and auto offset reset 'latest'

+Check your work:
+ - In the "Consumers Messages" view, you should notice that Sammy missed all previous messages that were sent.

 ## 📦 Scenario 4: Scaling the Pet Gossip